ashishp911/CryptoPilot/README.md

 8. We use ```<Line />``` from chartjs 2 for our chart.
 It will have labels (time) and dataset (price of the coin).

 ### SelectButton
-1. Below the chart, we will add 4 buttons which will give options to show the chart data of 1 day, 30 day, 3 months and 1 year.
+1. Below the chart, we will add 4 buttons which will give options to show the chart data of
+* 1 Day
+* 1 Month
+* 3 Months
+* 1 Year.
 2. Select Button is a custom component to give styles to the buttons.